 Next we ask the Phi Psi’s where there’s a nightclub for off-campus partying.
 One of the younger frat boys directs us to a bar on Dexter Lake, outside Eugene city limits.
 He rides with us, sitting on my lap in the two-seat Roadster.
 He assumes I’m Landis’s boyfriend, being from Hollywood.
 His butt cheeks can’t help themselves and start twitching as he sits on top on my dick.
 My dick is happy to respond.
 While Landis negotiates with the bar owner, we find a secluded spot near the lake.
 I take out my frustrations from being unpopular in San Francisco on his ass.
 He confides it is his first gay experience.
 I reassure him that being fucked means he’s no longer a virgin.
 A little splendor in the grass turns into a major feat.
 He eagerly accepts full penetration as I slowly open him up.
 He soon has me riding him like bucking bronco.
 His enthusiasm knows no bounds.
-His name is Trevor; he must be a rich kid with that name.
+His name is Trevor; with that name, he must be a rich kid.
 We leave him back at his frat.
 He waves goodbye.
 I’m relieved to be rid of him.
 Landis knows what went down but says nothing.
 We are sure to see him during the movie shoot.

 Our tasks complete, it’s time for pizza.
 No problem finding a pizza joint in a college town.

 “You want to invite Trevor?”
 John asks.